Tech

 Deals on Reels

 Still, unlike Spotify and Netflix, which actually pay for the content on their platforms and are only incrementally looking to advertising to juice up their bottom lines, Meta is already squeezing plenty of revenue from users without a paid subscriber model.
-In its third-quarter results back in October, the company reported total revenues of $51.2 billion — about $50 billion (~98%) of which came from directly from advertising.
+In its third-quarter results back in October, the company reported total revenues of $51.2 billion — about $50 billion (~98%) of which came directly from advertising.

 Meta ad revenue Q3 ‘25